Dogs have a way of finding the people who need them, and filling the emptiness we didn’t know we had. ~ Thom Jones

 Then we (my husband) were transferred to Ohio.
 I remember staying in a hotel with Jake on the way to our next state.
 We stayed on the 2nd floor.
 The elevator door opened and a person saw Jake and stopped dead and said “Whoa!!!!” and backed away.

 The Ohio rental had a small lake he liked to play in once in a while.
-It wasn’t every day as he liked to stay clean, but didn’t like to get a bath (until I started bathing him, then he loved it and knew he was “so pretty” when done).
+It wasn’t every day as he liked to stay clean and didn’t like to get a bath (until I started bathing him, then he loved it and knew he was “so pretty” when done).

 My constant companion – he stayed near me every day of our lives.
 I can never begin to explain how much this dog was loved.
 He was with me more than anyone (even humans) in my life.
 He was attentive, gentle, and intuitive.
 As I was yet to learn just how much.